FREQUENTLY ASKED QUESTIONS

 - Filing and payment of delinquent returns

-31. Q: When will the escrow be released to the seller?
+26. When will the escrow be released to the Seller?

-Once the Division is assured that all Division tax obligations of the seller have been met, it will issue a letter to the purchaser or his agent allowing the purchaser to release the balance of the escrow funds to the seller.
+Once the Division is assured that all Division tax obligations of the Seller have been met, it will issue a clearance letter to the Purchaser or his agent allowing the Purchaser to release the balance of the escrow funds to the Seller.